 Pictograms

 Pictograms are standardized hazard symbols required by OSHA’s Hazard Communication Standard (HCS) as part of chemical labeling.
 These red-bordered icons appear on a white background and alert you to specific risks such as flammability, toxicity, or corrosion.
 Each pictogram represents a type of hazard and appears only once per label, even if multiple hazards apply.
-Most are part of the Globally Harmonized System (GHS), designed to help you quickly identify and understand chemical dangers.
+Most of these pictograms are part of the Globally Harmonized System (GHS), designed to help you quickly identify and understand chemical dangers.
 Always check labels for these symbols before using any materials in the studio to ensure safe handling.

 You can download the full pictogram guide as a PDF to refer to anytime.
 A Spanish version is also available for bilingual access https://www.osha.gov/sites/default/files/publications/OSHA3491QuickCardPictogram.pdf